Panthers trade up, draft Mississippi QB Corral in 3rd round - NewsBreak

 Panthers trade up, draft Mississippi QB Corral in 3rd round

 CHARLOTTE, N.C.
-(AP) — The Carolina Panthers finally got their quarterback, selecting Matt Corral from Mississippi after trading up into the bottom half of the third round.
+(AP) — The Carolina Panthers finally got their quarterback, selecting Matt Corral from Mississippi after trading up into the bottom half of the third round on Friday night.

-He is the fourth quarterback taken in the draft following Pitt’s Kenny Pickett, Cincinnati’s Desmond Ridder and Liberty’s Malik Willis.
-The Panthers gave up this year’s fourth round pick (No. 137) and next year’s third-round pick to the New England Patriots to move up.
+He was the fourth quarterback taken in the draft following Pitt’s Kenny Pickett, Cincinnati’s Desmond Ridder and Liberty’s Malik Willis.
+The Panthers gave up this year’s fourth round pick (No. 137) and next year’s third-round pick to the New England Patriots to move up to 94.

-The 6-foot-1, 212-pound Corral joins a quarterback room that includes Sam Darnold and P.J.
-Walker.
+Carolina coach Matt Rhule said Sam Darnold is the team’s starter heading into the season and likes that there won’t be any pressure on Corral to play right away since he’s not a first-round draft pick.

+“The transition from college to the NFL is really hard and over the last couple of years guys who have tried to make that transition and play right away haven’t been real successful,” Rhule said. “...
+In a perfect world, coming from a dynamic, fun spread offense that he was in with Lake Kiffin, the differences in the game it is going to take some time.”

-He’s considered an athletic and nimble runner and passer who can make throws from all angles.
-While he doesn’t have great size, Corral rarely shies away from contact.
+Corral is considered an athletic and nimble runner and passer who can make throws from all angles.
+While he doesn’t have great size at 6-foot-1 and 212 pounds, Corral rarely shies away from contact.

 In four years at Mississippi, Corral threw for 57 touchdowns and 23 interceptions while completing 67.3% of his passes for 8,287 yards.
 He also ran for 1,338 yards and 18 TDs.